sadc-lab/medical_token_embedding/README.md

 ## 🚀 Training LESABert

 Now everything is ready to run the training process.
-Follow the instructions in the `train.ipynb` notebook for detailed steps on training the LESABert model with the preprocessed data.
+Follow the instructions in the `Train.ipynb` notebook for detailed steps on training the LESABert model with the preprocessed data.

 ## 📄 License